Writs of Execution

 Other Types of Levies

-It is possible to levy on other items, including vehicles, boats, snowmobiles, recreational vehicles, etc. Deposit amounts required to cover seizure and storage costs vary depending upon the action requested by the judgment creditor, so please contact the Sheriff's Office for a deposit amount prior to planning this type of levy.
+Another option is to levy on other items, including vehicles, boats, snowmobiles, recreational vehicles, etc. Deposit amounts required to cover seizure and storage costs vary depending upon the action requested by the judgment creditor, so please contact the Sheriff's Office for a deposit amount prior to planning this type of levy.

 It is also recommended that you read Minnesota Statutes Chapter 550 for more information, particularly related to exemptions to levy.
 Sheriff's Office staff can discuss a individual situations with you, but you are advised to consult an attorney if you have legal questions.